Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Introduction

+\begin{theointro}[Theorem~\ref{theo:cartan-rigid} and Corollary~\ref{cor:von-neumann-strong}] Let $G=G_\Gamma$ be a $2$-dimensional Artin group of hyperbolic type. \begin{enumerate} \item Assume that $\Gamma$ is not a clique and that $G_\Gamma$ is not isomorphic to the direct sum of $\mathbb{Z}$ and a free group.
+Then $G_\Gamma$ is Cartan rigid. \item Assume additionally that $G_\Gamma$ is as in Theorem~3(2), or more generally as in Theorem~\ref{theointro:main-kida}.
+Let $H$ be a countable group.
+Let $G\actson X$ and $H\actson Y$ be free, ergodic, probability measure-preserving actions on standard probability spaces.
+If $L^\infty(X)\rtimes G$ is isomorphic to $L^\infty(Y)\rtimes H$, then the actions $G\actson X$ and $H\actson Y$ are virtually conjugate. \end{enumerate} \end{theointro}

+Cartan rigidity is derived from a theorem of Ioana \cite[Theorem~1.1]{Ioa2}, combined with the existence of splittings of $G_\Gamma$ as an amalgamated free product that are readable from the defining graph.
+For the second part, when the $G$-action on $X$ is additionally assumed \emph{aperiodic} (i.e.\ every finite index subgroup of $G$ acts ergodically on $X$), then we get the stronger conclusion that the actions $G\actson X$ and $H\actson Y$ are actually conjugate.

-We conclude this introduction by mentioning two additional applications of our work.
-The first is a consequence of Theorem~\ref{theo:intro-superrigid}, saying that $2$-dimensional Artin groups of hyperbolic type that satisfy the above rigidity statements do not embed as lattices in locally compact second countable groups in a nontrivial way.
+\paragraph*{Lattice embeddings.} Our next theorem describes all possible ways in which a $2$-dimensional Artin group of hyperbolic type that satisfies one the above measure equivalence rigidity statements can embed as a lattice in a locally compact second countable group.

-\begin{theointro} Let $G$ be a $2$-dimensional Artin group of hyperbolic type with defining graph $\Gamma$.
-Assume that the natural homomorphism $G\to\Aut(\Theta_\Gamma)$ is injective and has finite index image, and that $\Aut(\Theta_\Gamma)$ does not have any nontrivial finite normal subgroup.
-Let $H$ be a locally compact second countable group (equipped with its right Haar measure), and let $f:G\to H$ be an injective homomorphism, such that $f(G)$ is a lattice in $H$.